Lowe's Companies, Inc.

 Cash Flows Provided by Operating Activities

 Cash flows from operating activities continued to provide the primary source of our liquidity.
-The increase in net cash provided by operating activities for the year ended January 30, 2026, compared to the year ended January 31, 2025, was primarily driven by changes in merchandise inventory due to inventory optimization efforts during the year, partially offset by lower net earnings and the timing of income tax payments which were previously deferred under the income tax relief announced by the IRS for businesses impacted by Hurricane Helene.
+The decrease in net cash provided by operating activities for the three months ended May 1, 2026, compared to the three months ended May 2, 2025, was primarily driven by changes in working capital and lower net earnings.

 Cash Flows Used in Investing Activities